SachaWheeler/ukmaps/README.md

 - and close to a river

 Within a bounding box and showing my travel times from Home (London) and a few close friends' homes.

+Just a bit of fun to play with some data and see what I could find.